shadesframework/synthetic/README.md

-# shadesdata
+# synthetic
-shadesdata is a synthetic data generation framework supporting relational data model.
+'synthetic', as the name implies, is a synthetic data generation framework supporting relational data model.

 [["IT IS EXPERIMENTAL"]]